 How to Plant Sunflowers for Food

 Plant your sunflower seeds directly into the ground right after the last frost date of your area.
 Be sure to keep the area weed-free until the sunflower grows tall enough to reach above any possible surrounding weeds.
-Letting weeds grow around seedling sunflowers could block the much needed sunlight from the sunflower seedlings.
+Letting weeds grow around seedling sunflowers could block the much-needed sunlight from the sunflower seedlings.

 Your sunflower seeds will be ready to harvest when the head turns down towards the ground.
-If you wish to double check that your sunflower seeds are ready, simply remove one seed from the head and crack it open.
+If you wish to double-check that your sunflower seeds are ready, simply remove one seed from the head and crack it open.
 The kernel inside should be plump and fill the whole shell.

-When your sunflower gets near to being ready to harvest, you may also wish to protect the head from bird and other animals that also find sunflower seeds tasty.
+When your sunflower gets near to being ready to harvest, you may also wish to protect the head from birds and other animals that also find sunflower seeds tasty.
 To do this, cover the seed head in mesh or netting.